flavienbwk/ceph-kubernetes/README.md

     You should now see the tree files imported.
 Click on it and **keep the link in your browser tab**, we'll use it later.

-After uploading around 400MB of files, we can prove the replication of data is coherent accross disks.
+After uploading around 400MB of files, we can prove the replication of data is coherent across disks.
 We see that the 3 disks are written simultaneously while we upload files.
 In the following screenshot, usage is 1% for each disk : although I uploaded on the same host, it seems the replication is working as expected with data equally persisted across the 3 disks (OSDs).
 Disk 2 has a lot of "read" activity as the 2 other disks synchronize data from it.

 ![Ceph File Performances](./images/ceph_file_performance.png)